bxparks/rpn83p/docs/USER_GUIDE_FUTURE.md

         - input and output functions within programs
         - flow control operators and functions (e.g. `LBL`, `GOTO`, `CALL`, maybe structured statement, like `IF`, `WHILE`, `FOR`, etc.)
-    - I estimate that this feature will take about 1000-2000 hours of programming.
+    - I estimate that this feature will take about 1000-2000 hours of work.
 - auto-insert an implied `1` when `EE` is pressed in certain conditions
     - on the HP-42S, if the `E` is pressed when the input buffer contains digits that can semantically parsed to a `0`, a `1` or `1.` or `-1` or